Why is Creativity Important for Innovation and Growth

 Matt Adams

-Emerging technology and creativity are interconnected
+Technology and creativity innovations are interconnected

 Matt Weiss